Failure to Carry Workers’ Comp Insurance – A Serious Mistake

 Workers’ compensation law is complex, and challenging, even to experienced practitioners.
 Employers should contact their insurance carriers with questions.
 Injured workers who fear that their employers are not covered by workers’ comp insurance should contact a Pennsylvania certified workers’ compensation attorney right away, so that all of their rights are properly preserved.

-Levi S. Wolf, Esquire is a shareholder in the law firm of Wolf, Baldwin & Associates, P.C. with offices in Pottstown, Reading, and West Chester.
+Levi S. Wolf, Esquire is a shareholder in the law firm of Wolf, Baldwin & Associates, P.C. with offices in Pottstown, West Chester, Reading and Pennsburg, Pennsylvania.
 He is certified as a specialist in the practice of workers’ compensation law by the Pennsylvania Bar Association’s Section on Workers’ Compensation Law as authorized by the Pennsylvania Supreme Court, and focuses his practice on workers’ compensation law.
 Mr. Wolf can be reached at 610-323-7436 or by e-mail to [email protected].